alemart/surgescript/docs/tutorials/testing.md

 }
 ```

+You should see the *Hello, world!* message as a result.

-To begin our learning adventure, let's go to [Introduction to objects](objects).
+Ready to proceed?
+Let's go to [Introduction to objects](objects)!

 Using the standalone version
 ----------------------------